Greetings from The Shipping Tribune!

 Who Should Attend:

-The Conference discussions are extremely useful to Ship owners, Operators, Charterers, Cargo Interests, Port Operators, Port Authorities, Brokers, Agents, Bunker Suppliers, Traders, Terminal & Barge Operators, Financial Institutions, Insurance and Law Firms, Private Maritime Security Companies, Media, National and Regional Authorities.
+The Conference discussions are extremely useful to Oil Refineries, Oil marketing companies, Port &Terminals, Bulk Liquid Storage, Companies engaged in industrial chemicals, bulk and fertilizers Ship owners, Operators, Charterers, Cargo Interests, Port Operators, Ship & Cargo Brokers, Marine Surveyors, Ship Agents, Bunker Suppliers, Traders, Barge Operators, Financial Institutions, Insurance and Law Firms, Private Maritime Security Companies, Media, National and Regional Authorities.

 Delegate Registrations Fees: